 How to Check References

-- Telephone versus Written Means
+- Telephone versus Written

-The most effective means for gathering reference information is the telephone.
+The most effective method for gathering reference information is the telephone.
 Even though many employers give limited information, it’s worth it to try to make a phone contact.
 Telephone reference checks make it possible for you to listen to the tone of voice and voice inflections and to encourage the reference to talk.
 It also allows for clarification of comments.
 If a reference responds, "You’ll be lucky to get him to work for you," you have the opportunity to probe for the real meaning of the statement; whereas, with a written reference, you could not probe for more information.

 Obtaining written references is a time-consuming process.
 It could take a minimum of two weeks from the time you mail the request for information until you receive a response.
 Furthermore, written reference requests are often completed by the human resource or personnel office, even if directed to a specific supervisor or manager.
 Employers hesitate to provide written references because of the liability involved.
 Obtaining valuable information may be more likely with a telephone contact.